demispatti/cb-parallax/README.md

 3. Custom background meta box on the edit post screen.

 == Changelog ==

+= Version 0.9.0 =
+1. Face lifted the user interface
+2. Re-written most of the code
+3. Uses smoothscroll.js in favour of nicescroll.js as scrolling engine
+4. Some Bugfixes

+= Version 0.8.8 =
+1. Extended the color picker to accept rgba colors
+2. The color picker accepts input via keyboard again
+3. Re-introduced a background color for the parallax image
+4. Minor code changes
+5 Minor code clean up
+6. Some bug fixes
+7. Removed Github link
+8. Slowed down scrolling speed

+= Version 0.8.7 =
+1. Fixed compatibility with Chrome Browser
+2. Checked compatibility with the latest version of WordPress

+= Version 0.8.6 =
+1. Updated a few included libraries
+2. Improved some scripts

+= Version 0.8.5 =
+1. Rearranged the hooks for the frontend
+2. re-added theme support for custom-background

+= Version 0.8.4 =
+1. Resolved a bug preventing the image data from being loaded.
+2. Removed unnecessary comments.
+3. Minor code cleanup.

+= Version 0.8.3 =
+1. The Frontend script will only load if a background image is defined.
+2. The overlay container will only be created if an overlay image is defined.

+= Version 0.8.2 =
+1. Fixed missing remove image button on edit screens.

 = Version 0.8.1 =
 1. Made compatible with some premium themes.